 Your brushes are made from wood with leather handles and these can be damaged if exposed to water or damp conditions.
 They are expensive brushes and therefore obtaining a quality grooming box for storage is a good investment.

-HKM & Lauria Garelli Saddle Pads and Ear Bonnets can be washed at 30 degrees Celsius or Less, always wash separately as other products could cause colour bleed on your purchase.
-Always follow the instructions on the label for washing and do not tumble dry at all unless the instructions specifically allow.
+HKM & Lauria Garelli Saddle Pads and Ear Bonnets can be washed at 30 degrees Celsius or Less.
+Always wash separately, as other products could cause colour bleed on your purchase.
+Always follow the instructions on the label for washing and do not tumble dry at all unless the instructions specifically confirm this is ok.

 HKM Boots can also be washed, we would recommend that these are done by hand with a mild detergent and that they are allowed to dry naturally to ensure the shape is retained.